Beyond Meeting or Parting

 Short Hair and Love in Sikkim

 Chorten Khandro was inspired to orchestrate a “debate” between me and a long-nailed Tibetan tulku (incarnate lama).
-The tulku was annoyed that I had let my hair grow a few inches in marked contrast to the severe buzz cut I sported on a previous visit to Chorten Gompa.
+The tulku was annoyed that I let my hair grow a few inches in marked contrast to the severe buzz cut I sported on a previous visit to Chorten Gompa.
 He felt it was an insult to the buddhadharma that I, a Buddhist nun, eschewed the discipline of a shaved head.
 Apparently, my short hair was a no-no and warranted investigation…

 Read More